Algorithmic Trading Concepts for Cryptocurrency Markets

 - Record raw inbound REST/WebSocket events before normalization.
 Include exchange event time, local receive time, connection/request ID, stream/topic, raw payload, sequence/update IDs where available, subscription state, and resync markers.

-- If the system combines WebSockets with REST snapshots or backfill, subscribe first, wait for the real exchange or SDK acknowledgement path, buffer live events, run REST hydration, replay buffered events deterministically, then mark the local state ready.
+- If the system combines WebSockets with REST snapshots or backfill, subscribe first, wait for the real [subscription acknowledgement](https://siebly.io/reference/glossary#subscription-acknowledgement) path, buffer live events, run REST hydration, replay buffered events deterministically, then mark the local state ready.

 - For order-book or depth concepts, implement local book correctness explicitly: snapshot alignment, delta ordering, deletions, sequence gaps, stale streams, crossed books, checksum or update-ID handling where available, and full rebuild/resync on invalid state.